hivemq/mqtt-cli/CONTRIBUTING.md

 ## 6. Commit and Push
 - Before committing execute `./gradlew licenseFormat` to add license headers to each file
+- [Reformat each changed file](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#reformat_file) using the .editorconfig settings of the project
 - Commit your changes directly from IntelliJ by pressing `Command` + `K` OR via the command `git commit -m "your commit mesage"`
   - Commits should be as atomic as possible
   - Commit messages should describe the changes clearly